jx2lee/KFimgr/README.md

-# Kubeflow Image Loader Using Shell Script
+# KFimgr

-This repo is for to pull/push docker image to private registry for Kubeflow.
+This repo is for to pull or push docker image to private registry for Kubeflow.

 ## Usage